Combinatorial 3-manifolds with transitive cyclic symmetry: Further results

 and hence

 Furthermore, note that $L(p,q_1) \cong L(p,q_2)$ if and only if $q_1 \equiv \pm q_2^{\pm 1} \mod p$ from which it follows that

 \end{proof}

-The series $L_k$ can be modified into a series of $3$-spheres which only differs to $L_k$ in the part which is disjoint to the slicing $S_k$.
+The family $L_k$ can be modified into a family of $3$-spheres which only differs from $L_k$ in the part which is disjoint to the slicing $S_k$.
 Hence, Theorem \ref{thm:lensSeries} shows that combinatorial surgery of infinitely many essentially different types can be applied in a setting respecting the cyclic symmetry of the underlying combinatorial manifolds.
 The following corollary, which is a direct implication of Theorem \ref{thm:lensSeries}, summarizes the findings of this section under a more general point of view.